 The operator $\F$ seems therefore to behave like the modality of the logic S4.
 However, this is not the case.
-We note that PAL and APAL are not normal modal logics, as they do not satisfy {\em uniform substitution}.
-For example, $p\imp\F\Box_ap$ is valid but $(p\et\neg\Box_ap)\imp\F\Box_a(p\et\neg\Box_ap)$ is invalid (see Example \ref{ex.first}).
+We recall that PAL and APAL are not normal modal logics, as they do not satisfy uniform substitution.
+For another example, $p\imp\F\Box_ap$ is valid but $(p\et\neg\Box_ap)\imp\F\Box_a(p\et\neg\Box_ap)$ is invalid (see Example \ref{ex.first}).